 Amrath Hotel Lapershoek Arenapark **** - 6 minutes by train from Sound and Vision

-Registration for the upcoming edition is open until 22 November 2019.
-For more information about the training, please contact us at winterschool @ beeldengeluid.nl.
+Registration for the upcoming edition has been closed.
+Interested in future editions of the Winter School?
+Please leave your details on this form.
+For more information about the training, contact us at winterschool @ beeldengeluid.nl.